 It brings up a big question: Should people really have the responsibility for transporting others?
 Airline pilots switch on autopilot just after take-off and keep it on until the final approach to reduce workload and ensure the safest, most comfortable flight for the passengers.
 And on the road we know most accidents are caused by the human factor.
-The latest Volvo cars come equipped with an advanced semi-autonomous drive feature, which is a step towards a future with driverless cars.
+The latest Volvo cars come equipped with an advanced driver assistance system, which is a step towards a future with driverless cars.

 Driverless cars may be the future, and a safer one at that, but a driver gave me his two cents on my ride out to Brooklyn.
 “If you replace people with technology you must take care and provide all those men and women with something else worthwhile doing.”
 When it was time to step out of the taxi, I asked him what was the best thing about being a professional driver.
 “Meeting people”, he said.
 And perhaps that’s where the future of these drivers lies, not just as drivers but as the tourist guides, comedians, political experts and therapists that make travelling and talking with them such a unique experience?
 After all, they are already the unofficial ambassadors of New York City.

 In any case, a fully autonomous reality is perhaps a human generation away.
 But until then we need to wake up, get some proper sleep and put an end to drowsy driving.

 3 ways we can help you stay awake and on the right track.